NMA93/Accessibility-Designer-Guide/docs/accessibility-in-general/10-heuristics.md

 ## 7. Flexibility and efficiency of use

 The system should be customizable for experienced users.
 So they can use tools and shortcuts to work with the system faster and easier.
-For inexperienced users or people with disabilities, **the lack of use of such tools should not affect the process**.
+For inexperienced users or people with disabilities, the lack of use of such tools should not affect the process.

 <img src="{{ '/assets/images/heuristics/flexibility.png' | prepend: site.baseurl }}" alt="In this example the common shortcuts of programs are shown, these can be used via the keyboard or via the navigation." title="In this example the common shortcuts of programs are shown, these can be used via the keyboard or via the navigation."/>